vantagecompute/vantage-docs/docs/getting-started/create-cluster-intro.md

 ## 2. Prepare a Cluster

-Select the "Prepare Cluster" button in the upper right hand corner.
+Select the "Prepare Cluster" button in the upper right-hand corner.

 ![create-cluster-intro-01](./img/create-cluster-intro-01.png)

-## 3. Existing == On-Premises == Localhost
+## 3. Select Cluster Type

 Give your cluster a name and choose the "Existing" cluster type from the dropdown, then click "Prepare" to create a Cluster entry in the Vantage platform.

+The "Existing" option is used for on-premises infrastructure or localhost deployments that you manage yourself.

 ![create-cluster-intro-02](./img/create-cluster-intro-02.png)

 ## 4. Cluster Created in Vantage

 You now have an entry in the Vantage database that represents your cluster, but as you will notice in the cluster detail view, there isn't anything connected yet.

-This is because "Existing" clusters are infrastructure that you provide and connect to the Vantage platform.
+This is expected for "Existing" clusters, which represent infrastructure that you provide and connect to the Vantage platform.

-To deploy a minimal slurm cluster and connect it to Vantage, proceed to the next step.
+To deploy a minimal Slurm cluster and connect it to Vantage, proceed to the next step.

 ![create-cluster-intro-03](./img/create-cluster-intro-03.png)

 ## 5. Deploy a Slurm Cluster with Vantage CLI

-Vantage exposes the concept of "Deployment Applications".
-"Deployment Applications" are curated automation that Vantge uses to provision HPC clusters and other peripheral application infrastructure.
+Vantage exposes the concept of "Deployment Applications", which are curated automation that Vantage uses to provision HPC clusters and other peripheral application infrastructure.

-In this tutorial you will create slurm cluster by means of a "Deployment Application" on the "localhost" cloud.
-The "localhost" cloud supports `multipass`, `lxd`, and `microk8s` as infrastructre mediums.
+In this tutorial you will create a Slurm cluster by means of a "Deployment Application" on the "localhost" cloud.
+The "localhost" cloud supports `multipass`, `lxd`, and `microk8s` as infrastructure backends.

 Install the Vantage CLI and choose the appropriate "Deployment Application" for your desired "localhost" cloud.